Gabaa Receptor-Mediated Activation Of L-Type Calcium Channels Induces Neuronal Excitation In Surgically Resected Human Hypothalamic Hamartomas

 Digital Object Identifier (DOI)

 Kim, Do Young; Fenoglio, Kristina A.; Simeone, Timothy A.; Coons, Stephen W.; Wu, Jie; Chang, Yongchang; Kerrigan, John F.; and Rho, Jong M., "Gabaa Receptor-Mediated Activation Of L-Type Calcium Channels Induces Neuronal Excitation In Surgically Resected Human Hypothalamic Hamartomas" (2008).
-Neurobiology.
+Translational Neuroscience.
 54.